Other financial service activities, except insurance and pension funding industry leads the sector in terms of number of establishments

 This includes paid employees, working owners, unpaid workers and all employees who work full-time or part-time including seasonal workers.
 Included also are persons on short term leave such as those on sick, vacation or annual leaves and on strike.

-The 2015 ASPBI uses a stratified systematic sampling with 3-digit or 5-digit PSIC serving as industry strata and employment size as the second stratification variable.
-The selection of sample establishments is done independently by stratum using systematic sampling.
+Selection of sample establishments for the 2016 ASPBI was done using stratified systematic sampling with 5-digit PSIC serving as industry strata and employment size as the second stratification variable.

 Estimation Procedure for Establishments with TE of 20 and Over